-- State law requires a wearable-type personal flotation device (Types I, II, or III) for each person on board.
-PFDs must be U.S. Coast Guard approved.
+- State law requires a wearable-type life jacket (Types I, II, or III) for each person on board.
+Life jackets must be U.S. Coast Guard approved.
 In addition, a Type IV throwable-type flotation device is required on boats 16 feet in length and longer.

-- Children under 13 years of age must wear a PFD on a Class A or Class 1 motorboat while underway.
-It is recommended that non-swimmers always wear a PFD on the water.
+- Children under 13 years of age must wear a personal flotation device on a vessel under 26 feet in length while underway.
+It is recommended that non-swimmers always wear a life jacket on the water.

 - State law prohibits intoxicated persons (.08% BAC) from operating a boat.

 - Check the weather and give a "float plan" to a friend before departing.